-Write a short-but-effective e-book (like the one you're reading right now).
+(like the one you're reading right now)

-Develop a free e-book on topics that might include: "The Top 10 Challenges That Today's CEOs Face," "Inside the Mind of Successful CEOs," "What Do CEOs Want and What Are They Afraid Of?" etc. As a Chair or consultant, you're something of an expert on the role of top executives.
-You can use the e-book as a lead generation source, by asking the viewer for basic contact information (name, email, company, role) as the requirement for downloading the content.
+Develop a free e-book on topics that might include:

+- "The Top 10 Challenges That Today's CEOs Face" - "Inside the Mind of Successful CEOs" - "What Do CEOs Want and What Are They Afraid Of?"

+As a Chair or consultant, you're something of an expert on the role of top executives.
+Use the e-book as a lead generation source, by asking the viewer for basic contact information (name, email, company, role) as the requirement for downloading the content.

-Anyone willing to give up their information to download your e-book is, to a certain extent, qualifying himself or herself as a potential member.
+Anyone willing to give up their information to download your e-book is, to a great extent, qualifying himself or herself as a potential member.